What Can Cause a Wound?

 How Does a Wound Heal?

 For small wounds such as a cut on the finger from a knife, you can clean the skin with antiseptics such as rubbing alcohol or hydrogen peroxide.
-This will eliminate the pathogens on the skin and in the underlying tissues to prevent an infection.
+This will eliminate the pathogens on the skin and in the underlying damaged tissue to prevent an infection.
 With the application of an adhesive bandage, you can keep dirt and pathogens from entering the wound.
 You should monitor the injury frequently to ensure that it is healing properly.

 - Hemostasis – the body creates a fast-chemical-reaction to heal the injury

-- Inflammatory – the blood coagulates to prevent additional bleeding
+- Inflammatory – the blood coagulates to prevent additional bleeding and blood flow

 - Maturation – new skin tissue gains flexibility and strength